Life in the world's wettest place.

 The fear of natural disasters is always present.

-Spirit of attachment to motherland
+A spirit of attachment to the motherland.

 Mặc dù sống giữa sóng gió quanh năm, đa số người dân Mawsynram không có ý định rời bỏ nơi này